 [whatwg] Audio Interface

-> particular content type?
+> a particular content type?
 Otherwise, as a developer do I just assume

 > that every browser will support .wav or .mp3 or .ogg or .mid or .... ?